alecthomas/bit/README.md

   value
 ```

+Variables can be prefixed with `export` to make them available
+to child processes as environment variables.

 They can be set on the command line, at the top level of a `Bitfile`,
 or in a target.
 Variables are interpolated with the syntax `%{var}`.
 Interpolation
 occurs after inheritance and before any other evaluation.